Social media technologies and a new generation of employees with distinctive work habits and cultural beliefs will...

 Tamara Erickson, president, nGenera Innovation Network, and author

-What technologies are CIOs more willing to explore now to support the workforce of the
+What technologies are CIOs more willing to explore now to support the workforce of the future?

 Erickson: Everything from microblogging to search.
 Search technologies are some of the most important ones in terms of changing how people work.
 The ability to tag things, and find things and add wisdom to your stores of information -- it's really about social technologies in the corporation.